uselotus/lotus/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-There's a few ways to use Lotus.
+There are a few ways to use Lotus.
 After you set it up, head over to the [Docs](https://docs.uselotus.io/docs/lotus-docs) to learn how to use Lotus!

 ### :cloud: Cloud Version